rscharfer/Ryans-Meet-Up-Planner/README.md

 ### The easiest way to view the app

 * Clone the repository to your desktop
-* Open the index.html in the root of the repository with you favorite browser
+* Open the index.html in the root of the repository with your favorite browser

-### How to view the app on any device

-This will run a local server on your computer, allowing you to view the app with any device in your wireless network.

-In order to do that, you will need to do the following after cloning the repository to your desktop:
+### Running the Build Process

-*Install the following dependecies from the root of the repository
+To use the same build process I used, clone the repository to your desktop, and from the root of the desktop, type the following command:

 ```
-$ npm install gulp
-$ npm install gulp -g
-$ npm install browser-sync -g
+$ npm install
 ```

-* Run the following gulp commmand from your command terminal
+After all of the modules from the package.json file have installed, run the following command:

 ```
 gulp watch
 ```
-This will start a server on your local machine and provide you an URL you can use to view the open from any device
+This will allow you to live edit the following files and immediately see the results on any device in your wireless network:

+* index.html
+* any file in the `ecma6` folder
+* any file in the `sass` folder

+Additionally, you can safely write with ECMA Script 6 and SASS, and your code will be converted into (almost) all-browser compatible ECMA Script 5 and CSS.